LLNL/sundials/doc/idas/guide/source/Introduction.rst

 Changes from previous versions
 ==============================

-Changes in vX.X.X
+Changes in v5.7.0
 -----------------

-Fixed a regression introduced by the stop time bug fix in v6.6.1 where IDAS would return at the stop time rather than the requested output time if the stop time was reached in the same step in which the output time was passed.

-Renamed some internal types in CVODES and IDAS to allow both packages to be built together in the same binary.

 Improved computational complexity of ``SUNMatScaleAddI_Sparse`` from ``O(M*N)`` to ``O(NNZ)``.

+Added Fortran support for the LAPACK  dense ``SUNLinearSolver`` implementation.

+Fixed a regression introduced by the stop time bug fix in v6.6.1 where CVODE would return at the stop time rather than the requested output time if the stop time was reached in the same step in which the output time was passed.

 Fixed scaling bug in ``SUNMatScaleAddI_Sparse`` for non-square matrices.

-Fixed missing soversions in some ``SUNLinearSolver`` and ``SUNNonlinearSolver`` CMake targets.

 Changed the ``SUNProfiler`` so that it does not rely on ``MPI_WTime`` in any case.
 This fixes `GitHub Issue #312 <https://github.com/LLNL/sundials/issues/312>`_.

-Added Fortran support for the LAPACK  dense ``SUNLinearSolver`` implementation.
+Fixed missing soversions in some ``SUNLinearSolver`` and ``SUNNonlinearSolver`` CMake targets.

+Renamed some internal types in CVODES and IDAS to allow both packages to be built together in the same binary.

 Changes in v5.6.2
 -----------------